 Predatory foraging traits are expected to be adapted towards their main target prey species.
 For example, jaw morphology in cichlid fish is strongly selected by factors such as prey type (21).
 Similar selection pressures from prey type is also seen in snake venom.
 For example, a switch in diet from fish to eggs has resulted in the almost complete atrophy of the venom apparatus in the egg eating marble sea snake Aipysurus eydouxii (22), demonstrating the importance of predation in venom evolution.
 Further such trophic selection is also seen in cases of prey-specific venoms were potency is higher when tested on species commonly found within the snakes diet, such as observed in Malayan pitvipers (23), coral snakes (24), the viper genus Echis (25), saw-scaled vipers (26) and insect eating Pelias vipers (27).
 However, such co-evolution is not apparent in all snake species, such as in tiger snakes where variation in venom across populations is independent of dietary differences (28).
 Furthermore, prey species can also respond in such co-evolutionary arms races through the development of immunity.
 Evidence for this is seen in venoms that show weaker potencies in potential prey items such as in the cases of Opossums and Neotropical pitvipers (29); eels and Laticauda colubrine (30); and between ground squirrels and rattlesnakes (31, 32) .
 This idiosyncratic pattern of some species displaying prey-specific venom while others do not may mirror a pattern predicted from the Overkill hypotheses were neutral processes are the main driver of venom potency (10).
 However, many measures of venom potency are not typically tested on natural prey species leading to the question of whether these examples represent an idiosyncratic pattern expected under weak selection or whether a general pattern will emerge under appropriate analysis (ref).
 While measures of potency using natural prey species are becoming more common, these are taxonomically restricted making large comparative analysis difficult (24, 25).
-Here we account for the species venom potency is tested on and measure the phylogenetic distance this species the snake’s diet which, in turn, allows us to test whether venom is generally adapted towards common target prey species.
+Here we account for the species that a venoms potency is tested on and measure the phylogenetic distance between this species and the prey species within the snake’s diet which, in turn, allows us to test whether venom is generally adapted towards common target prey species.
 However, while venom potency is an important aspect of these species ability to incapacitate prey, the volume of venom and the role of other macro-ecological drivers are also likely to be important when considering venom evolution.